Wolverine971/9takes/src/blog/enneagram/enneagram-strengths-and-weaknesses.md

 <h3>Type 7 - The Enthusiast</h3>

-**Energizers:** New experiences and adventures, exploring possibilities, excitement and stimulation, having fun.
-For example, planning a fun and adventurous trip, exploring new hobbies or interests, and attending a party or social event.
+**Energizers:** New experiences and adventures, exploring possibilities, excitement, and stimulation, having fun and, for example, planning a fun and adventurous trip, exploring new hobbies or interests, and attending a party or social event.

-**Drainers:** Routine or repetitive tasks, feeling stuck or restricted, negative emotions or experiences, being forced to confront problems or challenges.
-For example, engaging in routine or boring activities, facing negative emotions or experiences, feeling trapped or restricted.
+**Drainers:** Routine or repetitive tasks feeling stuck or restricted, negative emotions or experiences, being forced to confront problems or challenges, for example, engaging in routine or boring activities, facing negative emotions or experiences, feeling trapped or restricted.

 **Strengths:** Sevens are highly energetic, optimistic, and adventurous.
 They have a natural talent for exploring new ideas and experiences.
 They are highly creative and enjoy sharing their enthusiasm with others.